grasshub/spring-boot-microservices/README.md

 If you only update one service and want to only update this service with out affecting our service:

 docker compose up -d --no-deps orders-service

+Bitbucket account will not be supported early next year, need to switch all the coding to github under grasshub as follows:

+Under bash: git remote -v (See if it is point to Bitbucket repository)

+git remote set-url origin git@github.com:grasshub/spring-boot-microservices.git

+git push origin master (to push all the coding to github with the empty repository)